dmorton714/README/4_data_pathway.md

 The project is organized as follows:

-- **Data Exploration:** Jupyter notebooks or scripts to exploring the dataset.
+- **Data Exploration:** Jupyter notebooks or scripts to explore the dataset.

 - **Analysis:** Using Python with the  Pandas package to clean the data.